ELowry/StadiaIcons/pages/translation.md

 		{
 			"status": "The shortcut may already be installed", "info": "If you have already installed the {0} {1} shortcut, you no longer need to access this link; simply use the installed shortcut to play your game!", "fallback": "Otherwise, something didn't go as planned; we suggest you reload this page to see if things get fixed."
 		},
+		"accountSelector":
+		{
+			"title": "Select your Google Account ID",
+			"info": "This corresponds to the position of your Google account in the list of connected accounts.{0}Check the bubble in the top-right corner of {1} to see this list.", "confirm": "In order to store your account ID, this will register the number you have picked as a cookie in your browser.
+It will not be used for tracking purposes.", "confirmButton": "Save",
+			"confirmButtonTitleAttr": "Save your prefered Google account ID as a Cookie."
+		},
 		"alert":
 		{